 Your gut microbiota is also strongly influenced by your food choices and you can easily support this by including more probiotic as well as prebiotic-rich foods into your daily diet.

-What are the top probiotic foods to add to your diet?
+What gut health foods should you add to your diet?